andredesousa/essential-angular-scaffold/README.md

 Run `npm run lint` to analyze your code.
 It includes, `TSLint`, `Prettier`, `stylelint` and other tools.
 Many problems can be automatically fixed with `npm run lint:fix`.

-Depending on our editor, you may want to add an editor extension to lint and format our code while we type or on-save.
+Depending on our editor, you may want to add an editor extension to lint and format our code while you type or on-save.
-To ensure all files committed to git don’t have any TypeScript, linting, or formatting errors, there is a tool called [lint-staged](https://www.npmjs.com/package/lint-staged) that can be used.
+To ensure all files committed to git don't have any TypeScript, linting, or formatting errors, there is a tool called [lint-staged](https://www.npmjs.com/package/lint-staged) that can be used.
 When lint-staged is used in combination with [husky](https://www.npmjs.com/package/husky), the linting commands specified with lint-staged can be executed to staged files on pre-commit.

 ## Running unit tests